jakewalsh90/Terraform-Azure/Ansible-Quickstart/README.md

 4. Gets your client IP and uses this to create an NSG for secure SSH access into the VM
 5. Creates an Ubuntu Server VM
 6. Uses a custom script extension to install Ansible & dependencies for Azure on the Ubuntu VM

+See [https://jakewalsh.co.uk/ansible-and-azure-30-minute-quickstart/](https://jakewalsh.co.uk/ansible-and-azure-30-minute-quickstart/) for a guide to setup and usage.